NovaAndrom3da/BrowserLinux/README.md

 <img src="https://raw.githubusercontent.com/Froggo8311/BrowserLinux/main/docs/logo.svg" style="max-height: 150px; min-height: 150px; max-width: 100%; min-width: 600px;"/>

 BrowserLinux is a web application aiming to enable a linux environment completely in the browser.
-It is licensed under the [MIT License](https://github.com/Froggo8311/BrowserLinux/blob/main/docs/LICENSE.md).
+It is currently licensed under the [MIT License](https://github.com/Froggo8311/BrowserLinux/blob/main/docs/LICENSE.md).

 Please contribute if you feel you can help the development of this software!
 We are currently looking for people who are willing to add improvements and changes.